isaactorres/ts3viewer/README.md

-edit config.php with your ts3 server settings browse to the json folder to view your ts3 server rendered as a JSON object browse to the index to view your ts3 server rendered in html customize your html, css and images
+edit config.php with your ts3 server settings browse to the json folder to view your ts3 server rendered as a JSON object browse to the index to view your ts3 server rendered in html customize the html, css and images
 ```
 Options
 --------------